Physician Documentation Tips to Reduce Risk of Malpractice

 Since 2010, medical documentation has been one of the most discussed topics in healthcare.
 Documenting patient encounters can be a painstaking process that takes lots of focus and time, but it is critical to the health of a patient, the reputation of a physician, and the success of a medical practice.

 Each year, juries deliberate over thousands and thousands of malpractice cases, with the verdict often ultimately hinging on the quality and efficacy of the recorded medical documentation.
 When the documentation is found to be insufficient or inadequate, the likelihood of the case closing in an indemnity payment increases by 76%.
 And of all diagnosis-related claims made by patients, 70% are due to complications from a lack of proper medical documentation.

 This is all to say that medical documentation really, really matters.
-Below is a list of 6 ways physicians can carefully increase the quality and efficacy of their medical documentation.
+Below is a list of 6 ways physician can carefully increase the quality and efficacy of their medical documentation.

 Recommended Reading: Tips for Efficient Medical Documentation

 This one is pretty obvious, but the most important element of any recorded medical document is its accuracy.
 Without accurate notes, risk for a malpractice suit increases dramatically.
 Obviously, it’s important to be accurate when documenting a patient encounter, but that process can be mitigated significantly with as little as a recording device or transcriptionist.

 Where accuracy shortcomings really hurt physicians is during the process of medical coding for health insurance providers.
 Studies have found that nearly one third of patient visits are under-coded, a mistake that costs providers millions of dollars each year.
 Additionally, medical billing errors cost the healthcare industry as a whole north of $60 billion each year.